cyring/CoreFreq/README.md

 # CoreFreq
 ## Purpose
 CoreFreq is made for the Intel 64-bits Processor, architectures Atom, Core2, Nehalem, SandyBridge and above.

+CoreFreq is designed around a Linux Kernel Module which implementes :
+* per CPU data
+* slab memory
+* per Core thread
+* completion based synchronization
+* software timer
+* atomic operations

 ## Build & Run
  1- Download or clone the source code into a working directory.